garcia/simfile/docs/source/reading-writing.rst

 .. warning::

-    Due to the simplicity of the MSD format, there's only one error condition - stray text between parameters - which setting `strict` to False suppresses.
-    Almost any file will successfully parse as a "simfile" with this check disabled, so exercise caution when applying this feature to arbitrary files.
+    Due to the simplicity of the MSD format, there's only one error condition at the data layer - stray text between parameters - which setting `strict` to False suppresses.
+Almost any text file will successfully parse as a "simfile" with this check disabled, so exercise caution when applying this feature to arbitrary files.

 While most modern simfiles are encoded in UTF-8, many older simfiles use dated encodings (perhaps resembling Latin-1 or Shift-JIS).
 This was a pain to handle